 Psychological determinism is the view that nothing that human beings do is ever accidental.
 All human actions are caused by preceding events, many of them non-rational, and not as a result of free choice.
 Some people are physical determinists, who believe that all actions are merely the product of chemical or biological responses, while others are psychological determinists, such as psychoanalysts, who believe that all human actions are the products of wants and needs of individuals and unperceived social forces.
 This view often also denies the free will, claiming instead that all actions are predetermined, a reaction to a complex set of external and internal conditions, some of those conditions from the irrational and unconscious.
 Freud believed that people often acted for reasons that have little or nothing to do with their conscious thoughts.
 And, conveniently, Freud set himself up as the expert interpreter.
 While Lewis granted that psychological determinism will usually be true for the masses, he did not grant that it would necessarily be true about a given individual.
+Section 18 of the masses of the section 18 of the sectio

-&lt;sup>512 Freud, Introductory Lectures, 1933, 314.
+&lt;sup>510 Freud, Introductory Lectures, 1933, 314.

-&lt;sup>513 "Psychoanalysis and Literary Criticism," 287.
+&lt;sup>511 "Psychoanalysis and Literary Criticism," 287.

-&lt;sup>514 Lewis, "Psychoanalysis and Literary Criticism," 287.
+Lewis, "Psychoanalysis and Literary Criticism," 287.